gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note1.md.md

 - **Partial-mesh Topology** : some nodes are organized in a full mesh schema, while others are only connected to one or two devices in the network.

-## Wireless Network Tropology
+## Wireless Network Topology

 **Infrastructure Mode** : Most common type of wireless network.
-It uses a wireless access point as a centralized point.
+It **uses a wireless access point** as a centralized point.

-**Ad Hoc Mode** : Known as ad hoc.
-It is decentralized wireless network which creates Peer-to-Peer connections and does not require a router or access point.
-This can allow people to jump in and jump out of the network as much as they want.
+**Ad Hoc Mode** : Known as Ad Hoc.
+It is **decentralized** wireless network which creates Peer-to-Peer connections and **does not require a router or access point**.
+This can allow people to jump in and out of the network as much as they want.

 **Wireless Mesh Topology** : Is an interconnection of different types of nodes, devices, and radios to create this mesh topology.
 Bluetooth, cellular, wi-fi, satellite, microwave, and all of them can combine into this single wireless network.
 So that we can expand the network access.
 This provides us redundant and reliable connections.